eeholmes/jupyterhub/README.md

 <img src="images/mybinder.png" width="500"/>

+How do you set up your own Binder JupyterHub?
+Fork or clone this repo, copy the url of your repo, paste your URL into the box in [MyBinder](https://mybinder.org/), and then copy the link it gives to your Binder JupyterHub.
+That's it.
+Literally.

 # Setting up a JupyterHub on AWS

 I teach 1-3 day workshops with 10-40 people and getting all the software working is often a stumbling block and hinders students learning and progress.
 I am experimenting with using a JupyterHub on AWS to provide a virtual coding platform.